Megaliths in the Urals: Menhirs

 All discovered single menhirs are usually situated close to Bronze Age settlements or cemeteries.
 For this reason, archaeologists believe that they date from this period, and the evidence of limited excavations does not contradict this conclusion.

 Stone rows are for the most part oriented in an east–west direction.
 The length of some known rows is 13–18 m.
 The most massive stones are situated in the center, forming the core of the composition.
 Topography of the stone rows (their location in landscape) is very variable and has no clear strong pattern.

 An unexpected discovery is a circular structure of menhirs at the village of Akhunovo in Bashkiria.
 This is a circular structure with a diameter of about 25 m, and consisting of eight menhirs.
 The two largest stones are aligned in the north–south direction inside the ring.
 One of these central stones is surrounded by a ring (diameter 3.5 m) of post holes.
 The position these holes precisely repeats the structure of the whole stone ring, each hole corresponds to a menhir of the ring.

 Vera Island

 The greatest megalithic complex of the Ural Mountains is situated on Vera Island in Lake Turgoyak.
 It belongs to the Chalcolithic (Eneolithic) period.
 There are several objects:

 Megalith №1

-The biggest structure of the island is megalith №1 – a stone drywall construction 19×6 m, cut into the bedrock and covered with megalithic capstones.
+The biggest structure of the island is megalith No.1 – a stone drywall construction 19×6 m, cut into the bedrock and covered with megalithic capstones.
 The megalith is oriented west–east.
 An entrance, partly destroyed now, is in the east.
 Inside the megalith consists of the long entrance, a Central hall and two chambers (Western and Northern), connected by a corridor one another.
 The height of all the chambers (with the exception of the low corridors) is no less than 1.9 m, often more than 2 m.